phorton1/Arduino-esp32_cnc3018/docs/hardware.md

 The LCD is (gingerly) attached with four 3mm screws and nuts.
-It is important that there is no pressure on the glass screen (or else the thing will think you are pressing a button)!!
-The 3d print is designed to support the lcd from the edge and corners of the circuit board.
+It is important that there is no pressure on the glass screen (or else the thing will think you are pressing a button!!
+The 3d print is designed to support the lcd from the edge and corners of the circuit board such that there is no pressure on (a 1/2 mm gap to) the touch screen.
 Tweak as necessary!
-But don't crank these four screws down.
+But **don't crank these four screws down!!**

 The entire LCD mount assembly is then attached to the top of the frame with two **3mm** hex bolts and t-nuts.